addie-p/Team20-Project/team/m2/features.md

 ## Recommendation System

 The recommendation system in our web application provides personalized dining suggestions tailored for each users’ preferences.
-The algorithm behind this system curates a dynamic list of recommendations from the restaraunts stored in IndexedDB.
+The algorithm behind this system curates a dynamic list of restaurant recommendations.
 Restaraunt cards which display information and a photo for each restaurant are created and then connected to the filtering system, so only filtered restaurant cards are displayed.
 Users are able to click the checkmark button on the card if they like a restaurant, or the x button if they do not like a restaurant.
 When the like button is clicked, the restaurant is moved to the saved restaraunts dashboard.
 When the user clocks the dislike button, the restaurant is removed from the list of recommended options.
 When the user has gone through all the possible recommendations and liked or disliked them, the feature tells them that there are no more restaurants that match their preferences.
 This recommendation system is designed to help users choose from a relevant list of restaurants they may be interested in, encouraging exploration while also prioritizing meaningful and decisive interactions.

-**Point Value**: 4 points
+**Point Value**: 5 points

+Subfeatures:
+    - Like/dislike feature
+    - Nav bar
+    - Homepage
+    - Restaurant cards

 **Assigned to**: Addie Padhi